scholtz-gnome/community-song-api/README.md

-# community-song-api
+# Community Song API

-A Node.js API for the community song app.
-Written in TypeScript
+The api for Community Song is written in TypeScript and runs in Node.js using the Express.js framework.